 As part of your financial aid package, you might receive Federal Work-Study funding.
 This type of aid requires you to work a part-time job to help you pay for your college costs.
-At Stevens, on and off-campus work-study jobs are coordinated through the Student Employment Office and posted on the Stevens Human Resources website.
+At Stevens, on-campus work-study jobs are coordinated through the Student Employment Office and posted on the Stevens Human Resources website.

 How do I Apply for a Federal Work-Study Award?